ARJYUN/TinkerHub-NSSCE/README.md

 📌 Use Cases

-    A student checking for upcoming events or joining TinkerHub activities
+✅A student checking for upcoming events or joining TinkerHub activities

-    A faculty member or admin showcasing successful projects to new students
+✅A faculty member or admin showcasing successful projects to new students

-    Visitors and recruiters exploring the tech culture at NSSCE
+✅Visitors and recruiters exploring the tech culture at NSSCE

 ---

 👨‍💻 Developed By

-Arjun
+Arjun K
-B.Tech CSE Student | TinkerHub NSSCE
+B.Tech CSE Student | NSSCE
 Final Project for TinkerHub WebFusion